 The flamboyantly mad Sultans of the Ottoman Empire, particularly in the 17th century, fit this very well.
 Coincidentally, the Ottomans' old enemy Spain was having similar problems with her monarchs at around the same time.
 This was owed not to royal inbreeding but partly due to the atrocious conditions in which Ottoman princes were raised.

 Frederick William I of Prussia was a very good example of this trope.
 He had an obsession with unusually tall people, which manifested in the form of a military unit called Potsdam's Giants.
 Not all of the recruits were willing (many being kidnapped, sometimes from other countries), and the unit was never actually used in battle, being judged "too valuable".
-He also had an irrational hatred of France.
+He also had an irrational hatred of France, even moreso than was typical given the longstanding rivalry between Prussia and France.
 On one occasion, he smashed an entire set of dishes because they were made in France.
 At mealtimes, he threw plates and silverware, attacked his servants, and spat in people's food.
 Frederick considered himself a "soldier king", and carried around a rattan stick at all times.
 He used it to thrash everyone in sight, including members of his own household.
 One time, he smacked an ambassador in the mouth so hard it broke several of his teeth.
 Another time, he beat a man unconscious for speaking French in his presence.
 On his frequent walks around Berlin, he often randomly attacked other pedestrians.
 He kept two pistols filled with salt by his side.
 One valet had his eye shot out, another was crippled.
 Frederick's courtiers were so terrified of him that one died of fright when summoned to his private quarters.
 One of his favorite pastimes was to gather his drinking buddies, get the court scientist drunk to the gills, and make fun of him while he tried to deliver slurred lectures on recent scientific discoveries.
 To top it all off, he was horribly abusive to his son (the future Frederick The Great—whose love of French culture and all things French may have been inspired by his antipathy to his father and his father's hatred of France).

 That said, Frederick William was actually a very effective king.
 After all, he implemented many important economic reforms and made the Prussian army to a force to be reckoned with.
 He even left his son enough money to fund his wars against Austria, after his own father almost ruined Prussia.
 Even Frederick II who clearly hated his father later admitted that without his father's preparations, his own successul conquest of Silesia would not have been possible.